Liana24601/drawing-an-animal/README.md

-# drawing-an-animal
+# sunset drawing

-animal drawing practice cause i havent done this in years 😭
+sunset and animal drawing practice cause i havent done this in years 😭

 yippee!!